-In Legacy of Dragonholt, 1-6 players take on various fantasy roles as they explore the town of Dragonholt, in a game that mixes the mechanics of a D&D-esque RPG with choose-your-own-adventure books.
+In Legacy of Dragonholt, 1-6 players take on various fantasy roles in a game that mixes the mechanics of a D&D-esque RPG with choose-your-own-adventure books.
 Together, your characters will use their various skills to meet the inhabitants, embark on quests and uncover a nefarious plot.

 A child is in danger.
 After a long chase through the woods, we’re at the top of a tower, warding off a small army of bandits.
 Our backs are against the wall.
 What do the magic-wielding Elf Darthoridan Theyoras and Kiira the battle-scarred Catfolk brawler do?
 An arrow flies towards the boy.
 Kiira strikes out a paw, and plucks the missile from the air, in epic, cinematic slo-mo.
 She launches it back at her foe, piercing her target through the chest.

 You may play Legacy of Dragonholt and never come across this situation.
 Truth be told, I can’t tell you what might be in store if you play this game.
 What I can tell though, is that the journey will be something special indeed.